Specialist Criminal Lawyers in Australia - Criminal Law Specialist

 Criminal charges can have a serious impact on your life.
-It is important to seek professional legal advice as to what options you have if you have been charged.
+It is important to seek professional legal advice from criminal law specialist as to what options you have if you have been charged.
 The consequences of being found guilty of a criminal offence can range from a fine to imprisonment and a conviction being recorded against your name.

 Our team of criminal lawyers have been involved in a range of criminal cases, including; assault, intervention order proceedings, drink driving offences and drug matters.
 If you have been charged, it is important to contact us as soon as possible to ensure that you are protected.